XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-batch-minting.md

 This example lets you mint multiple NFTs for a single unique item.
 The NFT might represent "prints" of an original artwork, tickets to an event, or another limited set of unique items.

-To batch mint a non-fungible token objects:
+To batch mint non-fungible token objects:

 1. Set the **Flags** field.
 For testing purposes, we recommend setting the value to _8_.
 This sets the _tsTransferable_ flag, meaning that the NFT object can be transferred to another account.
 Otherwise, the NFT object can only be transferred back to the issuing account.
 See [NFTokenMint](nftokenmint.html) for information about all of the available flags for minting NFTs.
 2. Enter the **NFT URI**.
 This is a URI that points to the data or metadata associated with the NFT object.
 You can use the sample URI provided if you do not have one of your own.